Examination in Marital and Family Therapy

 - The Examination Advisory Committee reviews and approves the final forms of the examination.

-- The approved examination is uploaded to PSI for computer-based exam administration.
+- The approved examination is uploaded to Prometric for computer-based exam administration.
 Four examinations are created each year.

 - After the examination has been administered, the statistical performance of each item is reviewed by PTC and the Examination Advisory Committee prior to the scoring of the examination.